Best places to retire in Languedoc

 From vineyards to olive groves, beautiful villages and prehistoric caves, Aude is a quieter, more laidback option than Herault.
 It’s also a lot more affordable.

 Its main city is Carcassone, a UNESCO world heritage site, which is a pretty but sleepy area for those seeking a peaceful retirement.
 Most residents choose the newer part of the city, as the old town is a tourist hotspot.
-Here, you can expect to pay an average price of £1,663/sqm2 for a house – which is among the cheapest in Languedoc.
+Here, you can expect to pay an average price of £1,663/sqm2 for a house in June 2024 – which is among the cheapest in Languedoc.

 All you need to know